Kemmorey History, Family Crest & Coats of Arms

 When the ancestors of the Kemmorey family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Leicestershire.
 The family name, though, is a reference to the area of Cambrai, near Falaise, in Normandy.
 Originally erected in the 6th century as the Diocese of Cambrai, its jurisdiction was immense and included even Brussels and Antwerp.

 The surname Kemmorey was first found in Leicestershire, where Godridius (Geoffroi) de Chambrai was awarded estates in return for his service to William the Conqueror.
 Wace, the Norman poet, mentions Cil de Combrai as one of the knights who challenged King Harold to come forth at Senlac in 1066 and this is probably a reference to Geoffroi de Cambrai.

-Important Dates for the Kemmorey family
+Early History of the Kemmorey family

 This web page shows only a small excerpt of our Kemmorey research.
 Another 248 words (18 lines of text) covering the years 1165, 1199, 1203, 1273, 1500, 1664, 1701, 1798 and 1806 are included under the topic Early Kemmorey History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Kemmorey has been recorded under many different variations, including Cambrey, Cambray, Cambrai, Combray, Cambreye, Camray and many more.

 Early Notables of the Kemmorey family (pre 1700)